Colorado cat missing for 10 months rescued from hole more than 790 miles away in Dallas

-DALLAS - A missing cat was found more than 790 miles from his Denver home inside a 25-foot-hole in Dallas.
+DALLAS - A missing cat was found 800 miles from his Denver home inside a 25-foot-hole in Dallas.

 According to a post from the city of Dallas, Harvey vanished from his home in June.
 Almost 10 months later, he was discovered caked in mud inside a 25-foot-hole at a construction site in Highland Park.
 More than six hours later, Dallas Animal Services workers were able to free Harvey from the hole.